thiagodp/restage/README.md

 > ✅ Add only modified files to the staging area

 **Use case**: You're using Git and your files are ready to commit.
-But when you run `git commit`, your `pre-commit` Git Hook runs a formatting tool that change your files again.
+But when you run `git commit`, your `pre-commit` Git Hook runs a formatting tool that changes your files again.
 Now you have to run `git add` again, but only for the changed files, since you don't want to add untracked files yet. _That's boring, I know_.
 Fortunately, now you can use `restage` for that.

 👉 `restage` adds only modified files to the staging area.

+_Note_: There are similar tools for JavaScript, such as [lint-staged](https://github.com/lint-staged/lint-staged), that can be used for this purpose. `restage` aims  at projects that do not need to use JavaScript.

 ## Install